Research Skills Toolkit: Becoming a Researcher (International)

 About the project

-The programme is used internationally and is often embedded into doctoral training and researcher development programmes.
-As such, it needed to be rigorous, supportive, and realistic about the research environment learners are entering.
+The programme is international by design and is often embedded into doctoral training and researcher development programmes.
+As such, its rigorous, supportive, and realistic about the research environment learners are entering.
 This project focused on a substantial refresh of the Becoming a Researcher course, with the aim of making it more engaging, more inclusive, and more relevant to contemporary research practice.

-The programme is used internationally and is often embedded into doctoral training and researcher development programmes.
-As such, it needed to be rigorous, supportive, and realistic about the research environment learners are entering.
+The programme is international by design and is often embedded into doctoral training and researcher development programmes.
+As such, its rigorous, supportive, and realistic about the research environment learners are entering.
 This project focused on a substantial refresh of the Becoming a Researcher course, with the aim of making it more engaging, more inclusive, and more relevant to contemporary research practice.

 Date: